-The Maheno is embedded in the sand along the Eastern 75 mile beach between Eli Creek and the Pinnacles.
+The Maheno is embedded in the sand along the Eastern 75 mile beach of Fraser Island between Eli Creek and the Pinnacles.
 Can be seen from Kilometres away.

-You will see her rise out of the sand along the beach as you get close to her.
+You will see her rise up out of the sand along the beach as you get close and closer to her.

 ( I am imagining a mini Titanic ).

 Now she is pounded constantly by waves and slowly but surely eaten by the corroding salt.

 Her history is colourful and makes for a great story.

 In the beginning she served the Trans-Tasman ocean route as a luxury passenger liner in her early years and later served as a hospital ship in WWI.

 On her retirement she was sold to Japan for scrap metal.
 On 9th July 1953 she was being towed up the eastern coastline from Sydney when a cyclone hit.